• Skip to primary navigation

 What are drop scones?

-Drop scones are usually slightly thicker than pancakes and much smaller in size than crepes.
+Drop scones are usually slightly thicker than pancakes in texture and much smaller in size than crepes.
 They are eaten like pancakes for breakfast, but they also make a great mid morning or afternoon snack.

 Poppy Seeds